US Finance and Insurance Sector

 Recent Developments

-- Traditionally regulated insurers are leaving the market high-risk areas, and thinly capitalized companies that don’t meet normal regulatory standards are filling the gap, according to former Federal Reserve governor Sarah Bloom Raskin.
+- Traditionally regulated insurers are leaving high-risk areas, and thinly capitalized companies that don’t meet normal regulatory standards are filling the gap, according to former Federal Reserve governor Sarah Bloom Raskin.
 Banks, which require homeowner insurance, accept this form of insurance because banks and other mortgage lenders seldom hold onto the mortgage paper, according to The American Prospect.
 The market share of homeowner insurance in Florida provided by these lightly regulated insurers grew to 50 percent by 2018, according to a Harvard Business School (HBS) report titled When Insurers Exit: Climate Losses, Fragile Insurers, and Mortgage Markets.
 A new, nontraditional rating agency called Demotech gives these companies high ratings.
 At least 15 of these Demotech-approved insurers became insolvent during the period of the HBS study, according to Professor Ishita Sen, one of the report authors.

 Get A Demo